 At first glance, it seems that this story finds its way into Massekhet Gittin due to a linguistic tangent related to the word "sikrikin," a term that appears both in the preceding mishna and later in this story.
-It is likely, however, that the editors of the Talmud employed associations in many tractates as a springboard for introducing particular stories.
-If so, perhaps they had a particular reason to include the Kamtza/Bar Kamtza narrative in Masekhet Gittin.
+It is likely, however, that the editors of the Talmud employed associations in many tractates as a springboard for introducing this story.
+If so, then they perhaps had a particular reason to include the Kamtza/Bar Kamtza narrative here in Masekhet Gittin.